 Calculated splurging is not difficult.
 In fact, I think you’ll find it makes a lot of sense.
 And the bigger payoff is the financial maturity that comes with delayed gratification.
 Planning and waiting really does make you more appreciative.

-Make a list.
 This is the fun part.
 Think about your splurges of choice.
 A haircut and color at a great salon?
 A luxe lipstick?
 A big-ticket item like a new laptop?
 Write down all the things you want.
 Get specific, but don’t worry if you can’t think of everything right now.
 You’ll be changing this list often in the future.
-The point is that slowly, one at a time, you can find a way to work these splurges into your budget.
+The point is that slowly, one at a time, you will find a way to work these splurges into your budget.

-Open an account.
-Whether it’s a savings account at a bank or credit union, or an online savings account, you need a place to save for your splurges.
+Whether it’s a savings account at a bank or credit union, or SmartyPig.com, an online piggy bank (totally trustworthy and legit), you need a place to save for your splurges.
 Make it a place that you won’t be tempted to dip into yet is still convenient enough for you to make deposits.

 Take your coupon savings in cash and add that to your splurge account.
 When you get a raise or pay off a bill, put some of it into the account.
-Even a dollar or two here and there will add up quickly if you’re consistent.
+Even a dollar or two here and there will add up quickly if you’re consistent—all the while, living on a budget.
 In my house, she who does the laundry keeps the money that ends up in the bottom of the washer.
 And when I get money for my birthday or a refund on something I return, that money goes into the account, too.

-Look for deals.
 Buy on sale (your everyday stuff as well as your splurges) whenever you can.
 I am a big fan of Bath & Body Works’ line of body butter, which is a splurge for me.
 And I don’t deny myself.
-I wait until one of the store’s big sales (they happen several times a year), which makes the splurge that much sweeter.
+I wait until one of the store’s big sales (they happen several times a year and just might be going on right now!), which makes the splurge that much sweeter.

 Stores that carry gently used items are exploding with business these days, and they’re bigger and better than you might imagine.
 Discover the joys of consignment clothing stores, where you’ll find better quality and beautifully displayed near-new clothing at hugely discounted prices.

-Want to know the best fringe benefit of splurging on a budget?
+Want to know the second-best fringe benefit of splurging on a budget (next to getting out of debt)?
 No more impulse shopping.
 You have time to breathe and to think.
 And even to change your mind altogether—you may decide to just skip the spa day so you can keep saving for the European vacation.
-It all depends on what matters most to you.
+It all depends on what matters most to you!